Slave Trade Act 1788: Support and opposition

 The act was supported by some abolitionists, including Olaudah Equiano, an African who was a former slave.
 But, some abolitionists, such as William Wilberforce, feared that the act would establish the idea that the slave trade was not fundamentally unjust, but merely an activity that needed further regulation.
+In the House of Commons, John Hamilton opposed the act on abolitionist grounds and claimed that "by such a bill that House would, for the first time, sanction that most abominable traffic, unauthorized by divine law, and so repugnant to human feeling."

 Effects

 The mortality of slaves on British ships declined during the 1790s.
 This act helped to lower the overall mortality rate of British ships during the 1790–1830 time period.
 Due to the lower density of slaves, illnesses could be controlled and food rations would last longer.
 During this period, ship captains were also given incentives for lower mortality rates.
 As their incentives would grow, their mortality rates would continue to lower.
 This information could have been manipulated by greedy captains but the research shows a general downward trend.

-The historian Roger Anstey has suggested that this decline might be explained by the restrictions of the Act, but the research of several other historians has suggested that there is no demonstrable relationship between reduced crowding and lower mortality rates amongst slaves.
+The historian Roger Anstey has suggested that this decline might be explained by the restrictions of the act, but the research of several other historians has suggested that there is no demonstrable relationship between reduced crowding and lower mortality rates amongst slaves.
 More recent research suggests that early work was plagued with measurement error by bad record-keeping, and the act reduced crowding-related mortality.
 Slave mortality on Dutch ships, which were not subject to restrictions on the number of slaves carried, did not decline during the same period.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116), which came into force on 21 August 1871.